mspnp/iaas-landing-zone-baseline/05-aad.md

 ### Azure AD login

 Using Azure RBAC as your virtual machine user authorization approach is often preferred as it allows for the unified management and access control across Azure Resources, virtual machines, and other resources.
-You organization instead might desire to use alternative access methods like self-managed SSH keys or domain joined machines.
-This deployment guide is only set up to use Azure RBAC access; other access methods are beyond the scope of this guide.
+Your organization may use other methods like self-managed SSH keys or domain joined machines.
+This deployment guide is only set up to use Azure RBAC access.

 ### Platform team integration